 At least the northbound cycle lane here is quite possibly the nicest stretch of its kind in the city: cycle lanes on similar arterials elsewhere in Oxford have much worse surfaces, or stop and start, or run on pavements.
 So what's the problem?

 The basic problem here is that the cycle lane is simply too narrow, leaving cyclists too close to too much traffic moving too fast.
-Overtaking other cyclists is impossible without using the traffic lanes, while motor vehicles face the same problem, having to either enter the cycle lanes or come right up to them in order to pass larger oncoming traffic or to overtake other vehicles.
+Overtaking other cyclists is impossible without using the traffic lanes, while motor vehicles face the same problem, having to either enter the cycle lanes or come right up to them in order to pass larger oncoming vehicles.
 The result is that bicycles and motor vehicles are continually in potential conflict, with less separation than even the advisory lane markings might suggest.
 Cycling here one is regularly two seconds away from catastrophe — all it would take is a badly-timed wobble, an unthinking pedestrian stepping off the kerb, a distracted driver, a piece of debris in the cycle lane, a chance coincidence of large passing vehicles, or some combination of such events.